Uzbin Valley ambush: Situation in Surobi

 The sector of Surobi was under Italian control between 2006 and 2007.
 At the time, Italian troops crossed the 35th parallel only once, as the region beyond was considered to be dangerous.
-Then and until August 2008, responsibility of the Surobi district switched to 140 Italian troops who had undertaken development projects for the local population, as part of ISAF's "comprehensive approach" strategy.
+Then and until August 2008, responsibility for the Surobi district switched to 140 Italian troops who had undertaken development projects for the local population, as part of ISAF's "comprehensive approach" strategy.
 The district was considered a successful example of establishing security and was considered a quiet region despite the known presence of militants loyal to Gulbuddin Hekmatyar in remote areas.
 The Italian government understands its mandate to be a stabilization mission, without armed operations.

 In August, French troops took over from the Italian force, as part of French president Nicolas Sarkozy's initiative to increase France's commitment to the war in Afghanistan.
 There had been a fear of militants attacking the three dams that operate in the region.
 In October 2009, The Times published an article stating that the relative calm in the region during the previous Italian occupation and since then had been obtained by Italian secret services bribing local Taliban groups into inaction.
 The French then ventured into areas with an over-optimistic threat assessment and insufficient equipment.
 A Taliban commander, Mohammed Ismayel, confirmed the existence of a deal with the Italians, though without corroborating the existence of any financial transactions, and explained that the more aggressive attitude of the French troops had caused the guerrillas to attack them.
 Silvio Berlusconi denied that any bribes were ever paid and rejected the claims as "totally baseless accusations".
 The French army explicitly denied the claims.

 In contrast to the purely humanitarian operations carried out by the Italians, the French engaged in armed patrols to cut off guerrilla groups from their rear bases in Pakistan.
 On 15 August, a French patrol was dispatched to Spēṟ Kunday, but without exploring the surrounding passes.
 Local villagers warned them not to stay, due to the presence of the Taliban, but the French announced their intention to return.
 Thus, the guerrillas became aware of the French plans to reoccupy the area.